02 Mar 2026

 Numerical meaning of roots, bracketing, bisection, Newton-Raphson method, and convergence checks.

-A root of a function is a value $x=\alpha$ for which
+The problem is therefore reduced to finding a value $x=\alpha$ for which

 Bracketing idea